carlosalbertobuitragosantamaria/carlosalbertobuitragosantamaria/README.md

 - And before that, I was a sailor. :sailboat:

 ### Fun Fact
 I speak Spanish.
-I know that's not funny, but it's useful.
+I know.
+That's not funny, but it's useful.

 I also know some Mandarin, Nepalese, Greek and Hebrew, but please don't test me, just trust me :wink: